DiamondPie/diamondpie.github.io/source/_posts/SaveMyNotes-Installation-Guide.md

 <!-- endtab -->

 <!-- tab English -->

+{% note red 'anzhiyufont anzhiyu-icon-bullhorn' simple %}If you are using your smart phone, please switch to PC or laptop to complete the installation.{% endnote %}

 {% note warning simple %}Note: This plugin does **not** *crack VIP*, but only bypasses the viewing limit of SaveMyExams revision notes.
 Other VIP features (such as Target Test) are still **unusable** even after installing this plugin, and this plugin will not implement these features.{% endnote %}